Multiplayer FAQ

 What is Multiplayer?

-It uses OpenTelemetry to discover, track and auto-document your system, including logical architecture, system components (apps, SaaS services, etc.), dependencies, APIs and flows.
+System Auto-Documentation: Discover, track and auto-document your system, including logical architecture, system components (apps, SaaS services, etc.), dependencies, APIs and data flows.
 We eliminate manual system documentation, which is time consuming, error-prone, and gets out-of-sync quickly as a system changes.

 Get up and running with Multiplayer in under two minutes by following these getting started steps.